VUnit/vunit/docs/logging/user_guide.rst

 two output handlers, one for handling display (stdout) output and one for handling output to a file.
 Every log entry you do is passed to both these handlers.
 Each handler may have a different output format and log level setting.
-The format is used to control they layout and amount of information being displayed.
+The format is used to control the layout and amount of information being displayed.

 Log Levels